 All of these are available as generics, but some brand names offer different tablet styles, like liqui-gels or gel-capsules which can be absorbed more rapidly than tablets.
 Others coat their pills with sugar, add caffeine, or add other inactive ingredients.

-FSA Store has a wide range of pain relieving medicines available for purchase with a prescription.
+FSA Store has a wide range of pain relieving medicines available for purchase.

 Learn more via http://lifehacker.com/whats-the-difference-between...